zishanverse/AI-Based-DCRM-Analysis/backend/README.md

 ## Placeholder routes

-Router modules for devices, uploads, waveforms, analyses, simulate, and reports are wired up but currently return stubbed data.
+Router modules for devices, uploads, waveforms, analyses, simulate, and reports are wired up but (aside from uploads) currently return stubbed data.
 They are ready to be fleshed out when additional requirements land.